jgraving/pinpoint/README.md

 License
 ------------

-Released under a BSD (3-clause) license
+Released under a Apache 2.0 License.
+See `LICENSE` for details.